The Tain (novella)

 The Tain is a fantasy novella by British author China Miéville.

 Publication history

 It was first published by PS Publishing in 2002, accompanied by an introduction by M. John Harrison.
 It has since been featured in the 2004 anthology Cities, edited by Peter Crowther, as well as Miéville's 2005 short story collection Looking for Jake.

 Plot synopsis

 The story follows Sholl, a man living in London soon after a convulsive onslaught by unearthly beings.
-Through introspective monologue on both sides of the fight, the reader learns of the history of the attacking imagos and "vampires", and the reasons behind the invasion.
+Through introspective monologues on both sides of the fight, the reader learns of the history of the attacking imagos and "vampires", and the reasons behind the invasion.

 Reception

 Infinity Plus describes it as "a story which uses the tropes of the fantastic to address the real world's injustices", and compares it to the work of Lucius Shepard."